-A reconciliation of the Company's unrecognized tax benefits for the years ended December 31, 2018, 2017 and 2016 is as follows (in thousands):
+A reconciliation of the Company's unrecognized tax benefits for the years ended December 31, 2019, 2018 and 2017 is as follows (in thousands):

 Year Ended December 31,

-2018 2017 2016
+2019 2018 2017

-Balance at beginning of year \$ 3,218 \$ 1,831 \$ 404
+Balance at beginning of year \$ 4,634 \$ 3,218 \$ 1,831

 Additions based on tax positions related to prior

-year (61) - 19
+year (61)

 Additions based on tax positions related to

-current year 1,477 1,387 1,408
+current year 2,443 1,477 1,387

+Reductions based on tax positions related to

+prior year (3,800)

+Reductions based on tax positions related to

+current year

-Balance at end of year \$ 4,634 \$ 3,218 \$ 1,831
+Balance at end of year \$ 3,277 \$ 4,634 \$ 3,218

+Reductions based on tax positions related to current year \$ \$ 3,218

-If the \$4.6 million of unrecognized tax benefits is recognized, there would not be an effect on the effective tax rate.
+If the \$3.3 million of unrecognized tax benefits is recognized, there would not be an effect on the effective tax rate.
 The Company does not expect the unrecognized tax benefits to change significantly over the next 12 months.
-At December 31, 2018, the unrecognized tax benefits for uncertain tax positions were offset against deferred tax assets and would not affect the income tax rate if recognized due to the Company being in a full valuation allowance position.
+As of December 31, 2019, the unrecognized tax benefits for uncertain tax positions were offset against deferred tax assets and would not affect the income tax rate if recognized due to the Company being in a full valuation allowance position.

 The Company's policy is to account for interest and penalties in tax expense on the statement of operations.
 The Company files income tax returns in the U.S. federal and state jurisdictions.
 All periods since inception are subject to examination by U.S. federal and state jurisdictions.
-There were no such interest or penalties during the years ended December 31, 2018, 2017 and 2016.
+There were no such interest or penalties during the years ended December 31, 2019, 2018 and 2017.

-14. Legal Matters
+12. Legal Matters